 Lack of self discipline will soon put more Americans in a hospital than all infectious diseases combined.
-About one third of the of the 600,000 Americans who died from various types of cancer last year, died due to their own life style behavior.
-Smoking, over eating and drinking, and physical inactivity did them in.
-The same set of self indulgences also afflicted those who died from heart disease last year.
+About one third of the of the 600,000+ Americans who died from various types of cancer in 2010, died due to their own life style behavior.
+Smoking, over eating and drinking, and physical inactivity will do them in.
+The same set of self indulgences will also afflict those who died from heart disease last year.

 The lack of self restraint so evident in much of modern life leads us first to pleasure seeking, and then increasingly to self induced suffering.
 Americans spend billions of dollars on pills, diet books and gym memberships but lack the self discipline to restrain themselves from over eating.
 And young people are leading the way in increasing self indulgence.
 In the majority of states (30 of 50) the percentage of overweight or obese children is now at or above 30%.